Code-Institute-Submissions/whos-that-pokemon/README.md

 - CSS - For custom styles on my app.
 - Bootstrap - The framework behind my app's structure and layout, prioritising mobile first design.
 - Javascript - Primary function of the app for all user interaction.
-- Photoshop - Photoshop was used to create the app's logo / header image.
+- jQuery – Used to simplify some button manipulations
+- Google Fonts – this project used one font from Google Fonts
 - SweetAlert2 - Used to show feedback after the user selects an answer.

 ### Other
 - Github - Used for remote storage of my project.
 - Git - Used for version control.
+- Photoshop - Photoshop was used to create the app's logo / header image.
+- Gitpod – IDE of choice for this project
+- Unicorn Revealer – Used to inspect the UI and check that padding and margins were working as normal.

 ---